nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 1. Add a `GetPostByIdWithComments()` method to your `PostRepository` that gets a single `Post` and includes that Post's comments.
 1. Create a `UserProfileController` and `UserProfileRepository` with all the basic CRUD operations.
 1. Add methods to the `UserProfileController` and `UserProfileRepository` to return a single `UserProfile` along with the list of posts authored by that user.

+### Challenge

+1. Update the method you added in Exercise 4 to include all the comments for each post.